Dan Patrick (sportscaster): Reaction to Patrick's departure from ESPN/ABC

 Reaction from media sources hit the internet by storm.
 Many webpages, blogs, and news media outlets speculated on the reasons for Patrick's departure and his possible future.
-On July 10, 2007, The Dan Patrick Show, Keith Olbermann and Dan Patrick himself put some of the rumors and comments to rest.

-Patrick confirmed he was asked by the producers of The Price Is Right to audition for the vacant host position, but he declined.
+On the July 10, 2007, The Dan Patrick Show, Keith Olbermann and Dan Patrick himself put some of the rumors and comments to rest.
+Patrick confirmed that he was asked by the producers of The Price Is Right to audition for the vacant host position but he declined.
 The job eventually went to Drew Carey.
 Patrick admitted he was hurt when good friend, Sports Illustrated writer Rick Reilly (who would move to ESPN) wrote, "Patrick was making one of the top 5 biggest career mistakes in entertainment history," ranking right under Shelley Long's leaving Cheers and Katie Couric's leaving NBC's Today show for the CBS Evening News.

-Keith Olbermann stated it was only a matter of time before a website erroneously reported Patrick was fired from ESPN, which was what happened in some reports when Olbermann left ESPN.
+Keith Olbermann said that it was only a matter of time before a website erroneously reported Patrick was fired from ESPN, which was what happened in some reports when Olbermann left ESPN.
 Patrick again stated he was leaving on good terms with ESPN and he could return to ESPN if he should so choose.
 Patrick said he wanted to be on both television and radio again, although some newspapers reported he only wanted to do radio.

 On his new show, Patrick often relates anecdotes of his ESPN career, in both positive and negative lights.
-He often refers to his former employer as "The Mother Ship" (and less frequently, "ESPeon"), and expresses disappointment with their practice of preventing their talent from appearing as guests on his show, and frustration when an ESPN employee has agreed to come on the show only to cancel.
+He often refers to his former employer as "The Mother Ship" (and less frequently, "ESPeon") and expresses disappointment with their practice of preventing their talent from appearing as guests on his show and frustration when an ESPN employee has agreed to come on the show only to cancel.
 Patrick is often critical of current ESPN shows and personalities (such as SportsNation, SportsCenter, First Take and former ESPN host Colin Cowherd) for stealing content from his show.
 In September 2015, Patrick was a guest on the debut episode of SVP, a midnight (EST) version of ESPN's flagship show, SportsCenter, designed as a single-host format hosted by Scott Van Pelt.
 The SVP SportsCenter allows for some creative empowerment for Van Pelt.
-This empowerment was strategically evident when Van Pelt's first in-studio interview was Patrick.
+This was strategically evident when Van Pelt's first in-studio interview was Patrick.

-August 17, 2007, was Dan Patrick's last day on ESPN Radio.
-He named his final three shows the "Farewell for Now" tour.
-The last 20 minutes of his show were filled with thank-yous and looks back.
-Guests included Bob Costas, Bobby Knight, Joe Montana, Jerry Rice, Ken Griffey Jr. and other sports stars.
-Will Ferrell also made a heavily promoted appearance in character as Ron Burgundy.